CrimsonTautology/sm-jetpack-plus/README.md

 * You can add your own!
 Just edit `addons/sourcemod/configs/jetpacks.<modname>.cfg`
 * The plugin will dynamicly load the config file for the corresponding game so you don't have to worry about incompatible sounds or particles.
 * Players can choose their jetpack's effects by typing `!bling` into chat.
-* If the donator plugin is installed; this plugin can be restricted such that only donators can change their bling.
-* `sm_jetpack_donators_only` - Set to 1 to prevent non-donators from changing their jetpack effects

 # Notes
 * This has only been tested with TF2 but should work in other games, except...